smunene/AI-tasks/README.md

 Running a basic prolog family tree program and creating an extended family tree.
 File: fam_tree.pl

+## Task 4: BFS and DFS
+A program that performs breadth first search and depth first search.
+Files: bfs.py and dfs.py

 ## Execution
 To run the Task 1 scripts, ensure you have TensorFlow installed.
 To run Task 3, ensure prolog is downloaded and configured well.